ytakashina/NabViz/README.md

 - Json.NET

 ## Downloads
-- Windows binary is <a href="https://y-takashina.github.io/dist/NabViz.zip">here</a>.
+The Windows binary is <a href="https://y-takashina.github.io/dist/NabViz.zip">here</a>.

 ## Build
 Just open the solution file in your Visual Studio, then build.